yorevs/homesetup/README.md

 Terminal .dotfiles and bash improvements for MacOS.
 HomeSetup is a bundle os scripts and dotfiles that will elevate your shell to another level.
 There are many improvements and facilities, especially for developers that will ease the usage and highly improve your productivity.
 Currently we only support Bash (v3.4+) for Darwin (MacOS).
-We have plans to adapt all of the code code be able to run under Linux and also, add support for Zsh.
+We have plans to adapt all of the code to be able to run under Linux and also, add support for Zsh.

 ## Table of contents